Ekamjot-Kaire/fast-pages/_posts/2022-11-18-lessonplan.md

 3) Send a notebook and have everyone test changing steps of a procedure themselves

 Ideas for Hacks:
-- Create a flowchart to demonstrate changes (?)
+- Create a flowchart to demonstrate changes to variables (?)
+- Tie in with Sreeja's hack of creating flowchart for an algorithm, and have a table with changes...